skellis46/embodied-camera/embodied-camera-application-proposal.md

 # edit bin

+Smartphone screens demand attention made possible by chronic stillness, and human bodies are predisposed for movement. _Moving Camera Bodies_ is speculative research that examines this contradictory situation.
+The research employs the expertise of dance movement specialists in a series of practical field experiments to examine the ways these contemporary cultural technologies of movement and stillness intersect.
+The experiments involve applying sensate non-visual movement practices to the hyper-visuality and staticity afforded by the smartphone.
+The research aims to deepen our understanding of the corporeal inter-relationships between smartphones, vision, proprioception, movement and stillness.

+to examine this contradiction.
+These specialists will the ways these contemporary cultural experiences of movement and stillness intersect.

 problem: to investigate this friction.
 The friction is cultural; the friction is contemporary; the friction is taking over the world.